On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails: Kinetic equation results analysis

 That is why the so determined time-constant $\tau$ can be used even for the high frequency case $\omega\tau\gg1$ as it is represented in \Fref{fig:alphatau_1}.

-This redrawing in \Fref{fig:alphatau_1} of the Drude behavior as a straight line according to \Eqref{Drude_line} was done in order to observe any deviations of the calculated $\zeta(\omega)$ from its ML approximation $\zeta^\mathrm{ML}(\omega)$.
+This re-drawing in \Fref{fig:alphatau_1} of the Drude behavior as a straight line according to \Eqref{Drude_line} was done in order to observe any deviations of the calculated $\zeta(\omega)$ from its ML approximation $\zeta^\mathrm{ML}(\omega)$.
 We did not expect that this approximation will be so good.

 The dimensionless complex function $\hat\gamma(\omega)=\gamma^\prime+\im\gamma^{\prime\prime}$ is the most important ingredient of our theoretical analysis of the bulk viscosity of the cold plasma.
-In \Fref{fig:gammaW} its real and imaginary part are depicted.
+In \Fref{fig:gammaW} its real and imaginary parts are depicted.